Copley nursing home on nation's worst list to voluntarily close

 Sunday's story about Fairlawn Rehab and the issues there prompted Summit County Council President Jeff Wilhite on Monday night to propose creating a task force to examine the condition of area nursing homes and advocate for change.

+Reporter Amanda Garrett contributed to this report.
 Betty Lin-Fisher can be reached at 330-996-3724 or blinfisher@thebeaconjournal.com.
-Follow her @blinfisherABJ on Twitter or www.facebook.com/BettyLinFisherABJ and see all her stories at www.ohio.com/topics/linfisher